AA-T4/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ## Purpose / Role

-This is a rule-based avoidance module, which operates based on perception output data, HDMap, current path and route.
+This is a rule-based avoidance module that operates based on perception output data, HDMap, current path and route.
 This module is designed to create avoidance paths for static (=stopped) objects in simple situations.
 Currently, the module doesn't support dynamic (=moving) objects.

 ![fig](./images/purpose/avoidance.png)